twyle/repo-template-ecs/README.md

 ## Features

 This application has several features including:
- 1. Deployed to an AWS Instance using a custom domain language.
+ 1. Deployed to an AWS Instance using docker and a custom domain name.
  2. Versioned using Git and Hosted on GitHub.
  3. Auto-deployed to AWS using GitHub Actions.
- 4. Uses gunicorn as the application server and nginx as the proxy.
+ 4. Uses gunicorn as the application server and traefik as the proxy.
  5. Uses AWS SES to send emails.
- 6. Uses AWS Opensearch and Firehose for logging as filebeats.
+ 6. Uses AWS Opensearch and Firehose for logging as well as filebeats.
  7. Uses AWS Secrets manager to manage the application secrets and AWS KMS for key management.
- 8. Uses PostgreSQL for data storage.
+ 8. Uses a containerized PostgreSQL instnace for data storage.
  9. Uses JSON Web Tokens to authorize users.
  10. Uses AWS Route53 to route traffic to the application.
  11. Built using flask, flask-mail, flask-jwt